Here are a few travel trips for your

 click here.

 Some tourist purchases such as accommodation and tours are quoted in US dollars, but these are items that you pay for by credit card (generally).
 Cash US dollars will generally not be accepted, the exceptions being in upmarket ski resort hotels where staff will readily accept tips in US dollars.
-Tipping is not expected in Chile, the exception being
+Tipping is not expected in Chile, the exception being Portillo where there is a strong North American influence.

 A value added tax (VAT) of a whopping 19 percent is applied to most purchases.
 Any prices quoted generally include the tax (except accommodation and tours).
-Accommodation paid for in US dollars will avoid the VAT as will any other purchases charged to the hotel room such as food, drink, ski lessons, ski hire or items purchased at a hotel shop.
+Lodging paid for in US dollars will avoid the VAT as will any other purchases charged to the hotel room such as food, drink, ski lessons, ski hire or items purchased at a hotel shop.

-Most established businesses will accept credit cards such as Amex, Visa and Mastercard, but be aware that many businesses will apply a 6% surcharge.
+Most established businesses will accept credit cards such as Amex, Visa and Mastercard, but be aware that many businesses will apply a hefty surcharge.
 You’ll have no problems finding ATMs to get plenty of pesos (Portillo being the exception).

 Most ATMs (aka Redbanc) will use the Cirrus or Plus system to accept international debit cards, and most have instructions in English as well as Spanish.